atomix/atomix/README.md

 TcpCluster cluster = new TcpCluster(config);
 ```

-Note that Copycat does not particularly care about the protocol of any given node
-in the cluster.
-Theoretically, different nodes could be connected together by any
-protocol they want (though I can't imagine why one would want to do such a thing).
 For the local replica, the protocol's server is used to receive messages.
 For remote
 replicas, each protocol instance's client is used to send messages to those replicas.